Last Updated on

 There are also new credit applications and types of credit used that each count towards 10% of your credit score.
 Unless you plan on buying a home and applying for a mortgage in the near future or you have a credit score in the mid to high 600’s, applying for new credit cards likely won’t be a big deal.
 Yes, your credit score will take a hit of 10 points with each inquiry, but that will go back up after a few months of making your payments.

-The types of credit used refer to things such as credit cards, lines of credit, mortgages, and more, which were important indicators in the past of how you used your credit.
+The types of credit used refer to things such as credit cards, lines of credit, mortgages, personal loans, and more, which were important indicators in the past of how you used your credit.
 But these days, it doesn’t seem to have much weight on your overall credit score.

 Parting Words: Should I Apply for New Credit Cards?